SteveBattista/RAMSAFE/user_guide.md

 - The link you downloaded this file from
 - an an identifier (name or email)
 - any notes you want to add for the url. <br> <br>
-- example command `./summary_file.sh ~/Downloads/italy-garda-lake-sailing-club.jpg`
+- example command `summary_file.sh ../images/italy-garda-lake-sailing-club.jpg`
 - output: [here](summary_file.sh.md)